jerrychen017/fridge-food-tracker/README.md

 <h2>HOW TO START OUR APPLICATION</h2>

+1) Use our deployed server at https://oose-fridgetracker.herokuapp.com/fridge

+Or if you don't want to use our server, start it yourself.

-1) Start the server manually or use our deployed server at https://oose-fridgetracker.herokuapp.com/ To start the server manually go to /src/server and type the following commands:
+To start the server manually go to /src/server and type the following commands:
 ```
 npm init